ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What do you call corn that joins the army?
-Kernel.
+Why do bears have hairy coats?
+Fur protection.

 [
-Sun Jul 13 00:33:42 UTC 2025
+Mon Jul 14 00:31:59 UTC 2025
  ]